wyndale/Green-Roots/README.md

 - **Change Password**: Update your password on “Password & Security.”
 - **Set Payment Methods**: Add/remove PayPal email on “Payment Methods” (prototype).
 - **Logout**: End session via the profile dropdown.
+- **Validator Actions**: Review submissions on the validator dashboard (use with caution due to potential bugs).
+- **Admin Actions**: Manage users, events, and rankings via the partial admin dashboard (limited functionality).

 ## How to Contribute